-He an entrepreneur, investor, business consultant, and private diplomat.
+He is an entrepreneur, investor, business consultant, and private diplomat.

 Michael is the Founder of Subversive Capital, which is dedicated to investing in radical companies whose core missions subvert the status quo and require sophisticated government and regulatory strategies for success.
 He is also General Partner of Subversive Capital Ventures, Chairman of The Parent Company, Chairman of Arrive Acquisition Corp, and Chairman of Subversive Acquisition LP.
 He sits on the Board of Directors of Tilray, Inc. – the first Nasdaq-listed global cannabis company – and holds several directorships with companies that Subversive invests in.